 Picturing Schumann’s Ghost Variations in Abstract Terms

 For Luigi Attademo We have recently written on Schumann’s Morning Songs, Op.
 133, for piano.
-Like these, the Theme and Variations in E-flat major for piano WoO 24, also know as Gesitervariationen (Ghost, or Spirit, Variations, due to Schumann’s self-declared source of inspiration as it is mentioned in Clara Schumann’s diary of February 17, 1854),…
+Like these, the Theme and Variations in E-flat major for piano WoO 24, also know as Geistervariationen (Ghost, or Spirit, Variations, due to Schumann’s self-declared source of inspiration as it is mentioned in Clara Schumann’s diary of February 17, 1854),…

 On Schumann’s Songs of Dawn